ezra-lieblich/VoogaSalad/DESIGN/DESIGN.md

 ### Modules:
 * GameConditions (number of rounds, health, money…)
 * EditingInterface: Interface to create the game
+*Each subcomponent of the modules will have an interface to pass necessary information to the game engine, along with an interface to create their particular view.
+In regards to the latter, each subcomponent will create its own pane and components so it is loaded in one main DesignScene, what is ultimately seen by the user.
 * Enemy: Displays all of the available enemy images, contains dropdowns/input fields to set enemy settings
     * EnemyView
     * EnemyImageView